Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 - 1 cup fresh cilantro leaves, roughly chopped

-- 1 cup green onions (about 2 stems), finely sliced
+- 1 cup green onion (about 2 stems), finely sliced

 - 1/2 red onion, finely chopped